 Runway AI Copyright Litigation

-Defending generative AI platform Runway in copyright lawsuit filed by illustrators and visual artists alleging use of their works to train image models amounts to copyright infringement.
-Successfully narrowed the case through motion practice to eliminate claims under the Digital Millenium Copyright Act and California state law claims.
+We are defending generative AI platform Runway in a copyright lawsuit filed by illustrators and visual artists alleging use of their works to train image models amounts to copyright infringement.
+We successfully narrowed the case through motion practice to eliminate claims under the Digital Millennium Copyright Act and the California state law claims.

-We serve as co-counsel with the ACLU foundations of California in a putative class action challenging unlawful immigration enforcement practices by the U.S. Border Patrol in Kern County.
-The lawsuit alleges that dozens of long-term county residents were seized in warrantless arrests—based on skin color and appearance—and coerced into “voluntary” deportations without due process in an operation carried out 300 miles from the border.
-A U.S. District Court issued a preliminary injunction requiring federal agents to comply with constitutional standards of reasonable suspicion and probable cause when apprehending people.
+We serve as co-counsel with the ACLU foundations of California in a putative class action challenging unlawful immigration enforcement practices by the U.S. Border Patrol in the Eastern District of California.
+The lawsuit alleges that Border Patrol has engaged in a practice of unlawfully stopping and arresting long-term county residents based on skin color and appearance and then coercing them to accept deportation without due process.
+In April 2025, we obtained a preliminary injunction from the district court requiring federal agents to comply with constitutional and statutory standards of reasonable suspicion and probable cause when making stops and arrests within the district.

 CoStar v.
 CREXi